-Peachford Hospital offers a Senior Adult Program tailored to the needs of elderly patients and their families.
-The program begins with a thorough evaluation both medical and psychiatric to determine the most appropriate level of care and course of treatment.
-We provide 24/7 nursing care, medication management, appropriate age related groups, specialized meal plans for each patient and a high level of family involvement.
-Our unit is separated by functioning level to best accommodate the specific development and needs of our patients.
-Our facility is handicapped accessible and provides a safe and nurturing environment.
+The inpatient program begins with thorough medical and psychiatric evaluations to determine the most appropriate level of care and course of treatment.
+We provide 24/7 nursing care, medication management, appropriate age-related groups, specialized meal plans for each patient and a high level of family involvement.
+Our unit is separated by functioning level to best accommodate the specific development and needs of each patient, and our entire facility is handicap-accessible and provides a safe, nurturing environment.

 Senior Treatment Components